Tuesday, January 27, 2026

 Today is Christmas, 2025 and I'm alone.
 I feel okay but I miss family time.

 It was either 1994 or 1995 that we were altogether for the last time on Christmas morning.
 I knew it would be our last family Christmas together.
-2 years before Ken moved out of our shared bedroom.
+Ken had moved out of our shared bedroom.
 Then he announced that he was going to move out and get an apartment.

 I was feeling disheartened but I was happy we were altogether that day- Andy, Kevin, me, Ken and my parents.